Arrest Warrant Scam

 Sometimes people fall victim to scams.
 If it happens, here are steps to take:

 - Check your credit report to ensure no one is trying to open credit using your credentials.
 The three major credit reporting companies are Equifax, Experian, and TransUnion.

 - Put an initial fraud alert on your credit report.
 This alert makes it harder for someone to open an account in your name because a business must verify your identity before it can issue credit.
 The alert stays valid for 90 days.

-If you fear your identity may be stolen, file an identity theft report: www.consumer.ftc.gov.
+- If you fear your identity may be stolen, file an identity theft report: on the Federal Trade Commission Consumer Government website.